 Understand How Much Macros You Need To Consume And In What Ratio

-The federal dietary recommendations suggest that you should consume your macronutrient in the following ratio (2):
+The national dietary recommendations suggest that you should consume your macronutrient in the following ratio (2):

-This however is just a suggestion; you can change up the percentage depending on what diet you want to follow.
-For example, someone following a high protein diet may choose to eat in the following rations 25 percent carbohydrate, 35 percent fat and 40 percent protein.
+Keep in mind these are recommendations for the general population; you can change up the percentage depending on what diet you want to follow.
+For example, someone following a high protein diet may choose to eat in the following rations 25 %carbohydrate, 35% fat and 40% protein.
 It all depends on your individual preference.

 Determine What Your Calorie Intake Is Per Day, Then Calculate How Much You Need To Consume To Lose Weight

 Calculating your calories at this point helps you understand how much energy you burn in a day.
 People who live sedentary lives burn less than those who are always moving around but to determine the exact numbers for your macro diet plan, it is better to get the exact number (9):

 Here is how to manually calculate your calorie expenditure:

 For women: (10 x weight in kg) + (6.25 x height in cm) – (5 x age) – 161